-- HD Radiology is a new application that is an encyclopedia filled with general radiology information and provides a tool for teaching teaching and learning in schools, colleges, universities.
+- HD Radiology is a new application that is an encyclopedia filled with general radiology information and provides a tool for teaching and learning in schools, colleges, and universities.
 Use your fingers to enlarge full text, photos and graphics, or double tap to zoom out again.
 You can also use the copy tool inside the encyclopedia to search and copy any full text or graphics and paste on any document or send by email inside your device.

 - IMAIOS Mobile is an atlas of human anatomy for healthcare professionals who have subscribed to IMAIOS.
 This app requires an internet connection and a paid premium individual subscription.
-IMAIOS‘ mobile application allows IMAIOS subscribers access to the most complete reference for human anatomy directly on their iPad, iPhone or iPod Touch.
+IMAIOS‘ mobile application allows IMAIOS subscribers access to the most complete reference for human anatomy directly on their iPad, iPhone, or iPod Touch.

 - Monster Anatomy Lite – Knee is the free version of Monster Anatomy – Lower limb (see below), an interactive lower limb radiology atlas presented at the 2009 Radiological Society of North America annual meeting.
 The application was developed in the Medical Imaging Department of the University Hospital Center of Nancy, France, under the supervision of Professor Alain Blum.